 - Elected members of the authority;

-One member will be appointed as the Panel Chair, ideally within 10 working days of the complainant's request for Stage 3.
+One member will be appointed as the Panel Chair.
 It is good practice that the Chair should not have been employed or an elected member of the authority within the last 3 years.

 The Chair should make the final decision on attendees (including asking the local authority to make specific members of staff available to provide specialist advice or opinion).

-The Review Panel's recommendations should be recorded in writing and copies sent to the Director of Children's Social Care within 5 working days.
+The Review Panel's recommendations should be recorded in writing and copies sent to the Executive Director of Children's Services and complainant within 5 working days.

-The Director of Children's Social Care must respond to the recommendations of the Review Panel and make the decisions known to the complainant within 15 working days of receiving the Review Panel's report, explaining the authority's decision and reasons.
+The Executive Director of Children's Services must respond to the recommendations of the Review Panel and make the decisions known to the complainant within 15 working days, explaining the authority's decision and reasons.

-In terms of the Complaints Procedure, there is no further action that the complainant can take to progress a complaint.
+This is the Council's final response.
+In terms of the Council's involvement in the Complaints Procedure, there is no further action that the complainant can take to progress a complaint.